justinlocsei/gready/README.md

 # Gready

-Gready is a CLI tool that makes recommendations based on your Goodreads reviews.
+Gready is a CLI tool that uses your Goodreads reading history to recommend books and find Goodreads users with similar interests.

 ## Usage